eigenfoo/otto-othello/README.md

 board position.
 It is implemented as a linear combination of the following statistics, with the weights adapting as the game progresses:

   - Corners (Measures control of the corners.
-Weighted highly at all times)
+Weighted highly at all times.)
   - Stability (Measures the number of discs that cannot be flipped for the rest of the game.
 For performance reasons, only a lower bound on the number of stable discs is computed.
-Weighted highly at all times)
+Weighted highly at all times.)
-  - Mobility (Measures the number of moves the player is able to make.
-Has significant weight in the opening game, but diminishes to a negligible weight towards the endgame)
   - Parity (Measures who is expected to make the last move/ply of the game.
-    Has zero weight in the opening, but increases to a very large weight in the endgame)
+    Has zero weight in the opening, but increases to a very large weight in the midgame and endgame.)
   - Disc difference (Measures the difference in the number of discs on the board.
-Has a moderate weight in the opening and midgame, but increases to a significant weight in the endgame)
+Has a no weight in the opening, but increases to a moderate weight in the midgame, to a significant weight in the endgame.)
+  - Mobility (Measures the number of moves the player is currently able to make.
+Has significant weight in the opening game, but diminishes to zero weight towards the endgame.)
+  - Potential mobility (Measures the number of moves that the player will be able to make.
+Weighted identically to mobility.)
   - Square weights (Assigns weights to squares so as to avoid giving the opponent a corner.
-Has moderate weight in the opening and midgame, but has no weight in the endgame)
+Has moderate weight in the opening and midgame, but has no weight in the endgame.)